3elele/3elele/README.md

 ### Pro

-- 📻 I currently work as an AI Researcher at [ATDI](https://atdi.com), a global leader in software solutions for radio engineering and spectrum management;
+- 🗺️ I develop language technologies as CTO at [ELDA](https://github.com/ELDAELRA), a company specialised in creation and distribution of language resources;
-- 🗺️ I developed language technologies at [ELDA](https://github.com/ELDAELRA), a company specialised in creation and distribution of language resources;
+- 📻 I worked as an AI Researcher at [ATDI](https://atdi.com), a global leader in software solutions for radio engineering and spectrum management in 2024/25;
 - 🧐 I hold a [PhD](https://www.afcp-parole.org/wp-content/uploads/2023/01/These_CHIGNOLI_Gabriele_2022.pdf) in Phonetics, Phonology and Speech Science focused on speakers characterisation that I defended on 15/9/22.

 ### Perso